 For students and young renters, Liberty is especially worth considering because they will sell policies with very low coverage limits — as low as $5,000.
 A lower limit means a lower premium, as well.

 Liberty Mutual also has optional replacement cost coverage, which isn't available at State Farm.
 This coverage pays you the full cost to replace a damaged or stolen item without factoring in depreciation.

 The biggest drawback to Liberty Mutual is its mediocre customer service relative to the competition.
 It received an NAIC complaint index of 0.70, meaning that it received 70% as many complaints as a typical insurer.
 While that's below the national average, it's one of the higher scores we found among Michigan renters insurance providers.

-Runner-up for customer service: Farmers
+Good customer service: Farmers